MonashDeepNeuron/edu-handbook/src/setup/expectations.md

-# Expectations
-The following are probation requirements for new members in their respective teams:

 ## AI Outreach
 1. Read the entirety of the education training booklet
 2. Program a simple deep learning model & explain your program theoretically